ycrc/ycrc.github.io/docs/clusters-at-yale/guides/virtualgl.md

 ## How to use VirtualGL

-VirtualGL 3.0+ supports the traditional GLX back end or the new EGL back end for 3D rendering.
+VirtualGL 3.0+ supports the traditional GLX back end and the new EGL back end for 3D rendering.

 The EGL back end uses a DRI (Direct Rendering Infrastructure) deivice to access a graphics device, while the GLX back end uses an X server to access a graphics device.